Uruguay at a Glance

-Uruguay has been making international headlines a lot in the past months and years, and built quite the reputation for being one of the most liberal and progressive countries in the world.
-Two recent pieces of legislation are mainly responsible for this development: the legalization of same-sex marriage in August 2013, and the legalization of marijuana for personal consumption in December of the same year.
+Uruguay has built a reputation for being one of the most liberal and progressive countries in the world mainly for two reasons: the legalization of same-sex marriage in August 2013, and the legalization of marijuana for personal consumption in December of the same year.
 This, combined with Uruguay’s excellent track record in terms of inclusion, tolerance, and social development, prompted The Economist to name Uruguay “country of the year 2013” — an award the nation is rightfully proud of.

 On Top of the Continent

-Due to the popularity the country has had with immigrants from Europe, particularly Spain and Italy, since its independence in 1828 (and of course before, in its colonial past), the overwhelming majority of people living in Uruguay are of European heritage, with some 5% being of African descent, and another very small percentage being native Amerindian.
+Since its independence in 1828, and of course also in its colonial past, the country has always been popular with European immigrants, particularly from Spain and Italy.
+Therefore, the overwhelming majority of people living in Uruguay are of European heritage, with only some 5% being of African descent, and another very small percentage being native Amerindian and Asian.
 Throughout the country, there are so-called colonias made up almost exclusively of people from certain countries or regions.
 Two of the more well-known examples are Swiss and Russian colonies.